gridcoin-community/Gridcoin-Tasks/whitepaper/gridcoin-whitepaper-draft.md

 as of June 17th, 2019.
 According to statistics collected from BOINCStats^1 , the Gridcoin network offers between 5 and 8 total PFLOPs across all Gridcoin whitelisted BOINC projects.

-Gridcoin FLOP contribution is calculated based on the sum of the network’s percent RAC contribution to each project multiplied by the FLOPs presented on each project’s server status page.
+Gridcoin FLOP contribution is calculated based on the sum of the network’s percent RAC (recently accumulated credit, as computed by the BOINC system) contribution to each project multiplied by the FLOPs presented on each project’s server status page.

 ### Organization